When to Hire a WordPress Development Agency vs Freelancers

 From a cost perspective, freelancers generally appear more affordable due to:

-WordPress development agencies charge higher upfront fees, but these typically include:
+WordPress development agencies often have higher upfront costs, but these usually cover more services, such as:

 Key difference: